-Las Vegas Sands mulling US$6 billion sale of Vegas casinos: source
+Las Vegas Sands mulling US$6 billion sale of Vegas casinos: Source

-Casino operator Las Vegas Sands Corp is exploring a sale of its flagship casinos in Las Vegas in a deal that may bring in US$6 billion, a source familiar with the matter told Reuters on Monday.

-REUTERS: Casino operator Las Vegas Sands Corp is exploring a sale of its flagship casinos in Las Vegas in a deal that may bring in US$6 billion, a source familiar with the matter told Reuters on Monday.
+LAS VEGAS: Casino operator Las Vegas Sands Corp is exploring a sale of its flagship casinos in Las Vegas in a deal that may bring in US$6 billion, a source familiar with the matter told Reuters on Monday (Oct 27).

 The properties included in the potential sale are Sands Expo Convention Center, the Venetian Resort Las Vegas and the Palazzo, the source added, asking not to be identified.